studiosnack/redraw/readme.md

 right now there is only version 1, i'm sure that will probably never change and end up being a huge pain for me.

+## Release

+i'm providing a release here, but like, it's not great, but if you're trying to do something like this for yourself (i.e. persist redux to some bundle you can serde yourself back from) then maybe it's useful for you, the actual sidebar stuff and the non-design of the rest is not super compelling i'm sorry to say.